MihranThalhath/OdooInstallScript/README.md

 ```

 ## Notes
-This script sets up Odoo using a virtual python environment.
+The ```odoo_install.sh``` script sets up Odoo using a virtual python environment.
 Keep this in mind while you are installing any
 additional python packages.
 By default the python virtual environment is available in Odoo user's home folder.